 Confrontations with officials.
 Shouting matches between coaches.
 Actual fist fights between adults in the stands.
 Increasingly, this is a face of minor hockey that Canadians seem willing to accept.
 So invested have parents and coaches become in tournament outcomes, or ice time distribution of seven-year-olds, that the sport seems mired in recurring cycles of hostility, which in the last six weeks have produced no fewer than three cases of physical altercations between adults at minor hockey events.
 The game’s behind-the-scenes disputes are no less rancorous for their lack of violence.
 Families with NHL ambitions for their youngsters have in recent years stepped up efforts to undermine minor hockey associations’ authority to tell them where they can play, dragging everyone from volunteer coaches to Hockey Canada officials into court over issues the judiciary thought it settled long ago.
 Some families have even resorted to human rights commissions, where they’ve protested the gross unfairness of their children’s plight.

 Together, these cases reflect a level of obsession that is exacting an enormous toll on the minor hockey system.
 Local volunteers must now follow lawyer-designed protocols to deal with problem parents, lest the matter wind up in civil or criminal courts.
 At the country’s biggest association, the Greater Toronto Hockey League, meetings over discipline or player transfers have evolved into a kind of shadow justice system—complete with lawyers, scheduled hearings and rules of procedure.
 The effects are wide-ranging: frazzled organizers, rising registration fees to cover legal costs and stagnant enrolment due to a growing sense among young families that the game is consumed by adversarial politics.
-One president of a minor hockey association in southern Ontario told Maclean’s that this year, for the first time, she couldn’t find a coach for one of her bantam teams.
+One president of a minor hockey association in southern Ontario told Maclean’s that for the first time, she couldn’t find a coach for one of her bantam teams.
 “There were four or five fathers on the team who had their coaching cards,” says Donna Horan, of New Tecumseth.
 “But they wouldn’t do it.
 I chalk that up to abuse.
 It’s not the game and it’s not the kids.
 It’s the adults that ruin it.”

 Associations are responding with the few tools they have, including an online course called Respect in Sport that urges adults in the game to consider their behaviour.
 But the most troubling aspect of the current drift may be how many view it as the norm.
 Back in Mississauga, there will be no incident report over the exchange at the peewee game, no complaint to minor hockey authorities, not so much as a preachy memo to parents.
 Eventually, the angriest father storms away to his son’s dressing room, and the shouting dies down.
 Yet everyone involved—officials, coaches, players and fans—leaves the building wearing a scowl, and if you were taking your first look at Canada’s beloved national game, you might have been surprised to learn this was something people did for fun.
 Just another day in minor hockey?
 Say it ain’t so.

-Front and centre last winter was Jason Boyd, the hockey dad in Selkirk, Man., who was seen in smartphone footage threatening to “cave in” another father’s glasses.
+Front and centre in winter 2013 was Jason Boyd, the hockey dad in Selkirk, Man., who was seen in smartphone footage threatening to “cave in” another father’s glasses.
 Boyd, who was holding an infant in his arms at the time, had called the second man’s 15-year-old son “a midget,” saying the boy’s stature made hits to his head unavoidable.
 When the small player’s dad protested, Boyd wheeled on him, flushed with fury.
 For a few tense moments, it looked as if he might fulfill his promise.

 He was banned from arenas throughout Winnipeg for the balance of the season, yet he had no sooner apologized publicly than Vancouver coach Martin Tremblay received a 15-day jail sentence for tripping 13-year-old players during the post-game handshake, an incident that also made headlines across the country.
 Both incidents served as prelude to last March’s brawl during a bantam C tournament in Tweed, Ont., near Belleville, between local parents and visiting fans from the Six Nations Reserve.
 Footage captured on a smartphone showed a woman calling an opposing fan a “f–king idiot” and challenging her to a fight.
 Within a minute, men and women alike were grappling, throwing punches, tumbling over the seats in a low-rent spectacle that, at last count, had drawn 376,000 clicks on YouTube.

 These incidents added to many more reported across the country—in Canmore, Alta.; Port Perry, Ont.; and Val-des-Monts, Que.—to create the sense, of late, that the sport is suffused in hostility.
-Just over a year ago, a city police officer in Guelph, Ont., was arrested following an altercation with a linesman who’d officiated a game the officer’s 17-year-son had played in.
+In 2013, a city police officer in Guelph, Ont., was arrested following an altercation with a linesman who’d officiated a game the officer’s 17-year-son had played in.
 A few weeks later, three women—24, 34 and 54 years old—were charged for alleged punching and hair-pulling in the stands of a children’s game in Lethbridge, Alta.
 The same month, a coach and an assistant coach in Amherst, N.S., were suspended after one head-butted the other in front of their seven- and eight-year-old charges.
 Astonishingly, the men were coaching the same team; they had disagreed, it seems, over what instructions to give the kids.

 It’s become commonplace to denounce such behaviour and move on, as if the game were suffering no lasting effect.
 But to grasp its impact, one need only look back on the past few weeks through the eyes of Monte Miller, the executive director of Hockey Winnipeg, an umbrella organization encompassing 10 minor hockey associations in the Manitoba capital.
 Miller was caught off-guard earlier this month when a newspaper reporter phoned for comment on a punch-up involving parents from two Winnipeg-area teams at a tournament in West Fargo, N.D.
 The story was spreading quickly by text and tweet: According to witness accounts, a mother from a team based in River East had burst into the dressing room of opposing Selkirk, with her husband following close behind.
 Words were exchanged with opposing coaches, and then fists began flying—all before the eyes of eight-year-old players.
 As tournament organizer Mike Prochnow put it: “The kids were terrified.”